-The rating level of sound emitted from any fixed pant or machinery associated with the development shall not exceed the existing background sound level.
+Condition 12 The rating level of sound emitted from any fixed pant or machinery associated with the development shall not exceed the existing background sound level.
 The rating sound levels shall be determined at the nearest noise sensitive premises or at another location that is deemed suitable by the authority.
 Measurements and assessments shall be made in accordance with BS 4142: 2014 Methods for Rating and Assessing Industrial and Commercial Sound and/or its subsequent amendments.
+Reason: In order to preserve residential amenity.

-Within 28 days from the receipt of written request from the Local Planning Authority, the operator of the development shall, at its own expense, employ an independent consultant approved by the Local Planning Authority to assess the level of sound immissions arising from the development to determine whether they exceed the sound levels specified in condition 12.
+Condition 13 Within 28 days from the receipt of written request from the Local Planning Authority, the operator of the development shall, at its own expense, employ an independent consultant approved by the Local Planning Authority to assess the level of sound immissions arising from the development to determine whether they exceed the sound levels specified in condition 12.
 The assessment shall be undertaken under the supervision of the Local Authority.
+Reason: In order to preserve residential amenity.

-In the event that Condition 12 is exceeded then the submitted survey shall also include mitigation measures to ensure compliance with the sound level specified in condition 12.
+Condition 14 In the event that Condition 12 is exceeded then the submitted survey shall also include mitigation measures to ensure compliance with the sound level specified in condition 12.
 These measures will then be implemented forthwith.
+Reason: In order to preserve residential amenity.

-The proposed residential accommodation shall be designed so as not to exceed the noise criteria based on current figures by BS8233 "good" conditions given below:-

-- Dwellings indoors in daytime: 35 dB LAeq,16 hours; - Outdoor living area in day time: 55 dB LAeq,16 hours; - Inside bedrooms at night-time: 30 dB LAeq,8 hours (45 dB LAmax); - Outside bedrooms at night-time: 45 dB LAeq,8 hours (60 dB LAmax).
+Condition 15 The proposed residential accommodation shall be designed so as not to exceed the noise criteria based on current figures by BS8233 "good" conditions given below:- - Dwellings indoors in daytime: 35 dB LAeg,16 hours; - Outdoor living area in day time: 55 dB LAeq,16 hours; - Inside bedrooms at night-time: 30 dB LAeq,8 hours (45 dB LAmax); - Outside bedrooms at night-time: 45 dB LAeq,8 hours (60 dB LAmax).
 Such detail and appropriate consequential noise mitigation measures shall have been agreed, in writing, by the Local Planning Authority and shall be implemented prior to occupation of the accommodation and shall be maintained as agreed thereafter.
+Reason: In order to preserve residential amenity.

-Prior to the commencement of development, a written scheme for the mitigation of dust should be submitted to and approved in writing by the Local Planning Authority.
+Condition 16 Prior to the commencement of development, a written scheme for the mitigation of dust should be submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be implemented during all stages of demolition and construction.
 Vehicles transporting materials which are likely to cause dust onto and off site shall be suitably covered.
+Reason: In order to preserve residential amenity.